zopefoundation/Zope/docs/zopebook/IntroducingZope.rst

-`Zope Toolkit <https://zopetoolkit.readthedocs.io/en/latest/>`_ libraries and many individual packages located in the `zopefoundation GitHub organization <https://github.com/zopefoundation>`_ as well as projects being based or related to these packages.
+`Zope Toolkit <https://zopetoolkit.readthedocs.io/en/latest/>`_ libraries and many individual packages located in the `zopefoundation GitHub organization <https://github.com/zopefoundation>`_ as well as projects being based on or related to these packages.
 One of the more widely known applications based on top of Zope is the content management system `Plone <https://plone.org/>`_.